-1. Open the liftgate and open the plastic cover from the carpeting on cargo floor to expose the hex nut.
-On cargo van model, lift flap in mat to expose hex nut.

-2. Insert the lug nut wrench on the hex nut in cargo floor.
+- 1. Open the liftgate and open the plastic cover from the carpeting on cargo floor to expose the hex nut.
+(On cargo van model, lift the flap in the mat to expose the hex nut.) - 2.
+Insert the lug nut wrench on the hex nut in cargo floor. - 3.
+Turn the wrench counterclockwise until the tire is lowered to the ground, the cable is slightly slack and the tire can be slid rearward.

-4. Remove the primary retainer from the center of the tire.
-Unlock the secondary (locking) retainer by rotating the top portion one-quarter turn and remove it from the outer hole in the tire.

-• Secondary lock in unlocked position
+- 4. Remove the primary retainer from the center of the tire.
+Unlock the secondary (locking) retainer by rotating the top portion one-quarter turn and remove it from the outer hole in the tire. - Secondary lock in unlocked position